 Terry Moran is a co-anchor of ABC News' "Nightline" and covers the Supreme Court for the network from his base in Washington, DC.
-At "Nightline," Mr. Moran has led the...
+At "Nightline," Mr. Moran has...
 Read More »

 Terry Moran is a co-anchor of ABC News' "Nightline" and covers the Supreme Court for the network from his base in Washington, DC.
 At "Nightline," Mr. Moran has led the program's distinguished coverage of many of the major news stories over the past several years.

 Moran extensively covered the 2012 election for "Nightline" where he reported on the Republican and Democratic National Conventions, the Presidential and Vice Presidential debates, election night and the 2013 Inauguration.
 Additionally in 2012, he reported for "Nightline" and all ABC News programs on the Supreme Court's historic ruling to uphold the Affordable Care Act.

 Moran has led Nightline's coverage of the Obama administration and the extraordinary presidential campaign of 2008.
 He has conducted nine one-on-one interviews with Barack Obama, dating back to 2006, giving him a unique insight into this president.
 Among his groundbreaking interviews are an exclusive and wide-ranging conversation about race in America just after then-Sen. Obama's major speech on the subject in Philadelphia in March of 2008; an exclusive interview in Baghdad with then-Sen. Obama in August, 2008; and a July 2009 interview in Florida with President Obama on health care, Afghanistan, and the power of prayer in the president's life.